yossihi/rct_redux_django_login/README.md

 1. Access the application at http://localhost:3000 in your browser.
 2. Register a new account or log in with existing credentials.
 3. Explore the authenticated sections of the application.
+4. Navigate to the Product section to perform CRUD operations.

 # Contributing
     Feel free to contribute by opening issues or submitting pull requests.
 Follow the CONTRIBUTING.md guidelines.